 Cover one of the walls with drapery material to give the illusion that a window is behind those drapes.
 This technique works well in a bedroom where the drapery material creates a background for the bed.

-4. Install a Glass Door
+4. Install a Glass Door In Windowless Room

 For rooms other than bedrooms, swap a solid wood door for a glass-paned one.
 This lets in the light outside the room that comes from the hallway or nearby rooms.
 As a bonus, the glass door also makes the room appear more open.